bencornelis/link_feed/README.md

 * pagination with will_paginate
 * presenter design pattern for views
 * Hacker News formula for post and comment ranking
-* faker data for database seeding
+* Faker data for database seeding
+* Select2 jQuery select box for autocompleting tags via AJAX

 ### Setup